MarcGuiselin/wedge/README.md

 ## How it do what it do?

-Since April 28 2016, Cortana opens searches only in Microsoft Edge to prevent users from using another search engine than Bing.
+Since April 28 2016, Cortana opens searches only in Microsoft Edge to discourage users from using another search engine than Bing.
 Wedge puts you back in control of your default browser setting.
-Wedge associates a small binary called `wedge.exe` with the `microsoft-edge:` protocol, used by Cortana and other parts of Windows to open Edge.
-After validating the protocol url, Wedge will open it as an internet link.
-Depending on what you set your default browser, the link might open in Google Chrome, Firefox or Brave; you name it!
+The Wedge binary acts as a proxy between your operating system and Edge, translating the proprietary `microsft-edge:` protocol into regular internet links any browser can understand.
+Depending on what you set your default browser to be, the link might open in Google Chrome, Firefox or Brave; you name it!

 ## Uninstall